Michael Schwarz

 news

-Apr 06, 2025 Just accepted: Our paper Taking out the Toxic Trash: Recovering Precision in Mixed Flow-Sensitive Static Analyses will be presented at PLDI this year.
+Jun 16, 2025 Just appeared: Our paper Taking out the Toxic Trash: Recovering Precision in Mixed Flow-Sensitive Static Analyses will be presented at PLDI this year.
 See you in South Korea! 🇰🇷

 Apr 02, 2025 Our team won a Recognition Award from Huawei for the performance of Goblint on industrial benchmarks submitted to SV-COMP’25 by their Dresden Research Center. 🏆